Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Abstract

 \section{Abstract}

 Leveraging offline data is a promising way to improve the sample efficiency of online reinforcement learning (RL).
 This paper expands the pool of usable data for offline-to-online RL by leveraging abundant non-curated data that is reward-free, of mixed quality, and collected across multiple embodiments.
 Although learning a world model appears promising for utilizing such data, we find that naive fine-tuning fails to accelerate RL training on many tasks.
 Through careful investigation, we attribute this failure to the distributional shift between offline and online data during fine-tuning.
-To address this issue and effectively use the offline data, we propose two essential techniques: \emph{i)} experience rehearsal and \emph{ii)} execution guidance.
+To address this issue and effectively use the offline data, we propose two techniques: \emph{i)} experience rehearsal and \emph{ii)} execution guidance.
 With these modifications, the non-curated offline data substantially improves RL's sample efficiency.
-Under limited sample budgets, our method achieves a 102.8\% relative improvement in aggregate score over learning-from-scratch baselines across 72 visuomotor tasks spanning 6 embodiments.
+Under limited sample budgets, our method achieves nearly twice the aggregate score of learning-from-scratch baselines across 72 visuomotor tasks spanning 6 embodiments.
 On challenging tasks such as locomotion and robotic manipulation, it outperforms prior methods that utilize offline data by a decent margin.